-If you selected Specified on host, follow the steps below for each host in the cluster.
+If you selected Specified on host, complete the following substeps for each host in the cluster.

-Click a host in the Name column and then click the Manage tab.
+Click a host in the Navigator, and then click Configure.

 Select the datastore and click OK.

-- Select the distributed virtual port group to host the management interface.
-If the datastore is set to Specified on host, the network must also be Specified on host.
+- If you set datastore as Specified on host, you must set the network also as Specified on host.

 If you selected Specified on host, follow the substeps in Step 7 to select a network on the host.
 When you add a host (or multiple hosts) to the cluster, the datastore and network must be set before each host is added to the cluster.

 - In IP assignment, select one of the following: